-- (2) Subsection (1) does not apply if- - (a) the dedication or declaration is a dedication or declaration of a change in the class of a protected area; and - (b) the regulation dedicating or declaring the area declares that the management plan for the area continues to apply. - (3) Subsection (1) does not apply if- - (a) on the dedication or declaration of a protected area (the "new area"), the new area is amalgamated with another protected area for which a management plan is in force; and - (b) the regulation dedicating or declaring the new area declares that the management plan applies to the amalgamated area.
+- (2) Subsection (1) does not apply if- - (a) the dedication or declaration is a dedication or declaration of a change in the class of a protected area; and - (b) the regulation dedicating or declaring the area declares that the management plan for the area continues to apply. - (3) Subsection (1) does not apply if- - (a) on the dedication or declaration of a protected area (the "new area"), the new area is amalgamated with another protected area for which a management plan is in force; and - (b) the regulation dedicating or declaring the new area declares that the management plan applies to the amalgamated area. - (4) If- - (a) on or after the dedication or declaration of a protected area (the "new area"), the new area is amalgamated with another the Minister may prepare a management plan for the amalgamated area or a management plan amending the plan for the original area to apply the plan to the new area.

-- (a) on or after the dedication or declaration of a protected area (the "new area"), the new area is amalgamated with another protected area (the "original area") for which a management plan is in force; and - (b) a management plan is required to be prepared for the new area under this section;
+- protected area (the "original area") for which a management plan is in force; and - (b) a management plan is required to be prepared for the new area under this section;